Blueprinter/Apps-Script-PayPal-Instant-Payment-Notification-IPN-Listener/README.md

 # Create and Publish an Apps Script Web App as the IPN listener page
 - The Web App needs a doPost() function to receive the request sent from PayPal
-- Add code to the Apps Script code editor - for code see:
+- Add code to the Apps Script code editor - for code see: Code.gs file in this repo

 # Create an IPN listener page